Koder50/ChatFullstack/README.md

 4. Logging to app for many accounts simultaneously.
 5. Making each account see only chat with selected other person.
 6. Making possible multiple different chats simultaneously for one account(condition: different devices or incognito mode - for each one instance of chat).
-7. Saving chat messages in database chronogically.
+7. Saving chat messages in database chronologically.
 8. Making Swagger.

-## Live Demo
-On Heroku: https://anti-hero-fullstack-4cfbfc6dbb64.herokuapp.com Logging like in section "O mnie" point 6. on https://www.linkedin.com/in/karol-g%C3%B3ralczyk-74a6a8295/